L-P-McLaughlin/using-BERT-for-sentiment-analysis-of-Reddit-comments/README.md

 # The model
+The transformers package in python offers a wide range of different pre-trained models from huggingface [3].
+For this task I seleceted a RoBERTa model, that has been further trained on a number of tweets, then fine-tuned on a sentiment analysis dataset from twitter [4].
+The hope here is that the language used on twitter and reddit should both have a lot in common, so the network should be well-suited for the task.

 We can see how the model performs on the test data with the confusion matrix below here 0,1,2,3 correspond to neutral,positive,negative,amibguous respectively.
 The model performs with an F1 score of 0.69, which is around the baseline performance introduced in the paper; this could likely be improved slightly via optimization of the parameters.